 - Find the device to remove.
 On the home screen, tap the Devices icon on the top right and then tap to select the device that you would like to remove from your Circle device.

 - Remove the device.
 Tap Remove Device from Circle on the Device Settings screen and confirm this action when the alert is shown.

-- If it's a mobile device managed by the Circle kid app, after performing the above steps uninstall the app from the managed device.
+- Circle Parental Controls only: If it's a mobile device managed by the Circle kid app, after performing the above steps uninstall the app from the managed device.